bspchits/HACK-N-HUNT-/README.md

-copy the python code and paste it in the google collab
+copy the python and or c code (any one u wish for) and paste it in the google collab

 debug and run the code to get the output